lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     Then, let us progressively increase the size of the box in the z direction, thus forcing the silica to deform and crack.
 To do so, we are going to make a loop using the jump command.
-At every step of the loop, the box dimension over z will be multiplied by a factor 1.005.
+At every step of the loop, the box dimension over x will be multiplied by a factor 1.005.
 Here, we use a NVT thermostat because we want to impose a deformation of the volume.